You might be the new person in charge of hospitality ministries, or the pastor responsible for preparing your welcome ministries.

 Once we set a date, you publicize your meeting to your church and gather your volunteers.

-This format is online class where I present slides like the one next to this paragraph.
+This format is an online class where I present slides like the one next to this paragraph.

-There are discussion breaks which allows for creativity to flow among your volunteers as they share and compare.
+There are discussion breaks that allow for creativity to flow among your volunteers as they share and compare.